-We all have times when illness, vacations or job responsibilities will force us to miss a week.
+We all have times when illness, vacations or job responsibilities will force us to miss a tutoring session or two.
 We ask that volunteers notify the teacher and tutor coordinator as soon as possible so the child can be informed and will not be surprised by your absence.

 I travel for part of the year.
 Can I still do this?

 Yes.
-Please discuss your schedule with the Schools of Hope coordinator as soon as possible.
+Please discuss your schedule with the Schools of Hope cTutor Coordinator as soon as possible.
 S/he will make other arrangements for the child in your extended absence.